SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ### Sending Domain Step 1: Creating the Domain

-If you didn't create a sending domain during your sign up process, you can add one now [create one now in the SparkPost app](https://app.sparkpost.com/account/sending-domains/add) in the SparkPost app.
+If you didn't create a sending domain during your sign up process, you can [add one now in the SparkPost app](https://app.sparkpost.com/account/sending-domains/add).
 If you already added a domain, visit the [Sending Domains page](https://app.sparkpost.com/account/sending-domains) to find your existing domain and click "View Settings" to complete the domain set up.
 In both cases, you should now be on your domain's edit page and see that it has a status of "Unverified".

 ![Editing domain settings](media/getting-started-sparkpost/domain-edit-screen.png)

 ### Sending Domain Step 2: Verifying Domain Ownership

 Before you can send mail using your sending domain, SparkPost needs to verify that you own it.
 Adding a DNS record to your domain is the recommended way to complete this verification.
 On the edit screen, there will be a TXT record value along with a funny-looking hostname where SparkPost expects to find that TXT record.
 For example, the demo hostname shown below is `scph0717._domainkey.mail.customer.com` and the value of the TXT record begins with "v=DKIM1;".
-(For now you can ignore the CNAME instructions--[we'll explain those later](#custom-bounce-domain).)
+For now you can ignore the CNAME instructions.
+[We'll explain those later](#custom-bounce-domain).

 ![Domain DNS verification section](media/getting-started-sparkpost/domain-verification.png)

 Once you've set up the DNS TXT record, come back to the edit screen and click "Verify DNS Records".
 Unfortunately, some DNS records take longer to update than others, so you may have to try this a few times or, in rare cases, come back up to 24 hours later and click "Verify DNS Records" again.
-(If you want, you can check to see if the DNS value has updated using a service like https://whatsmydns.net -- just be sure to use the correct hostname there, too.)
+If you want, you can check to see if the DNS value has updated using a service like https://whatsmydns.net.
+Just be sure to use the correct hostname there, too.

 You're almost done!
-While you've been verifying ownership of your domain, the addition of this DKIM DNS record will also help your reputation as an email sender.
+While you've been verifying ownership of your domain, the addition of this DKIM DNS record will [also help your reputation as an email sender](https://www.sparkpost.com/docs/faq/why-configure-dkim/).
 DKIM is a widely-used email standard that most email services will use to verify that your emails were in fact sent by you and weren't intercepted or changed along the way.
 Your hard work is paying off already.

->Note: if you don't have access to update your DNS records for this domain, you can click "verify ownership through email" to ask SparkPost to send an email to abuse@ or postmaster@ for your domain, and then click on the link in the received email.
+*Note:* if you don't have access to update your DNS records for this domain, you can click "verify ownership through email" to ask SparkPost to send an email to abuse@ or postmaster@ for your domain, and then click on the link in the received email.
 This will allow you to send email from this domain, but the DKIM "alignment" will be off which could cause deliverability issues, so we recommend DNS verification whenever possible.

 Here are some how-to documents for editing DNS records with common DNS providers: